-Some view it as luck of the draw.
+Some view it as the luck of the draw.
 You may retire after a lifetime of hard work just as the market falls.
-Your cash balance plan account balance would therefore be negatively impacted, and the potential effect could come as a total shock.
+Your investment accounts balance would therefore be negatively impacted, and the potential effect could come as a total shock.

-It would be bad luck that as you begin retirement and start withdrawing assets from your cash balance plan account for day-to-day living expenses the value of your account decreases significantly.
-Too many cash balance plan participants fail to realize that it is not only about the losses in one's account, but also the loss of time in which to recover.
+It would be bad luck that as you begin retirement and start withdrawing assets from your investment accounts for day-to-day living expenses the value of your account decreases significantly.
+Too many investors fail to realize that it is not only about the losses in one's account, but also the loss of time in which to recover.